Processor: AMD Zen 2, 8-core

 - Costs more when low stock

-There is much more to compare between the PS5 vs PS5 Digital Edition outside appearances, such as whether or not the console has a disc drive.
-As the name suggests, the PS5 Digital Edition is an entirely digital console, removing the disc drive to suit any player who doesn’t purchase physical media.
+There's a lot more to compare between the PS5 vs PS5 Digital Edition aside from their appearance, such as whether or not the console has a disc drive.
+As the name suggests, the PS5 Digital Edition is an entirely digital console, removing the disc drive which is perfect for anyone who doesn’t purchase physical media.
 However, the standard PS5 still hosts physical media due to the in-built disc drive, which is something to consider if you're a gamer with a library of physical media.

-This raises the question of whether the PS5 Digital Edition is cheaper in the long run since you will need to rely on the best SSD for PS5 to have enough space for the best games on PS5.
+But this raises the question of whether the PS5 Digital Edition is cheaper in the long run since you will need to rely on the best SSD for PS5 to have enough space for the best PS5 games.
 However, the PS5 is a more expensive upfront cost, which only helps make it a tough battle to understand.
 Therefore, we’ve broken down the differences between both consoles to make them slightly more manageable.

 But then again, do you really need a disc drive in today's digital world?
 If you’re working with a smaller budget and aren’t fussed about the battle of Physical v Digital media, then it’s worth considering a console like the PS5 Digital Edition.
 It’s also worth turning your attention to our guide on the PS5 Digital Edition v Xbox Series S for an entirely disc-less debate.

 We wanted to make the buying process of your next-gen console as easy as possible, so we’ve created a combined analysis of both consoles, from specs to price, to ensure you’re making the right decision for your gaming.
 Once you’ve made your choice, it’s worth checking out the best accessories for PS5 too.

 PS5 vs PS5 Digital Edition: Price and release date